ermo/abireport-rs/DESIGN_NOTES.md

 either the underlying DT_SONAME string XOR the underlying executable name string.
 This also implies that the `AbiHash` struct needs to encode the kind of ELF object it is representing.

-The `AbiHash` struct also hashes the `AbiCapture` struct's imported and exported symbols to a single hash value each.
+The `AbiHash` struct then hashes the `AbiCapture` struct's exported symbols to a single hash value.
+This works a little like a build-id, but only for exported symbols.
+This exported symbol hash will come in useful for the final `AbiReport below.

 Each `AbiHash` struct can therefore only be generated _after_ the associated `AbiCapture` struct has been created.

-Like the AbiCapture data, the AbiHash data will also live as separate files and be indexed separately on the binary vessel repo side.
+Like the `AbiCapture` data, the `AbiHash` data will also live as separate files and be indexed separately on the binary vessel repo side.

 ### `AbiReport` struct

 This struct is an amalgam of `AbiCapture` and associated `AbiHash` structs from the build artefacts under analysis.

-However, for each executable and shared object it "owns", it also contains copies of the `AbiHash` structs from each of the relevant build dependencies for the given executable or shared object.
+However, for each executable and shared object it "owns", it also contains copies of the `AbiHash` export hashes from each of the relevant build dependencies for the given executable or shared object.
+These `AbiHash` export hashes can then each be resolved against their parent `AbiReport`'s `AbiHash` export hashes contents.

-This means that each AerynOS recipe will have an `AbiReport` (captured on the binary side by boulder at build time and stored in the vessel repo) that lists the `AbiHash` states of each associated build dependency artefact, which was dynamically linked against at build time.
+This means that each AerynOS recipe will have an `AbiReport` (captured on the binary side by boulder at build time and stored in the vessel repo) that lists the impoted `AbiHash` states of each associated build dependency artefact, which was dynamically linked against at build time.

 These `AbiHash` structs will obviously need to be resolvable to each of their generating recipes, for the purposes of